Susan M. Natali: Career and research

 After completing her Ph.D. in 2008, Natali became a postdoctoral fellow at the University of Florida, where she was employed as a postdoctoral associate until 2010.
 From 2010 to 2012, Natali was appointed as a postdoctoral research fellow of the National Science Foundation Office of Polar Programs.
 Afterwards, Natali joined the Woods Hole Research Center (now Woodwell Climate Research Center) as an assistant scientist, and in 2015 was appointed as an associate scientist, where she currently conducts research.

 Notably, Natali tested how periods of warming and the thawing of tundra permafrost might impact the carbon cycle.
 In 2015, Natali conducted an experiment in the Arctic tundra to examine the impacts soil drying has on the release of carbon and methane into the atmosphere.
 She found that the drying of tundra soil drastically increases the amount of carbon and methane emitted into the atmosphere as permafrost thaws.
 Natali's research has been publicized by the New York Times and CBS News.

 Natali strives to bring the thawing of permafrost and its adverse impacts to the public eye, and has done so through participation in interviews and speaking on public radio programs.
 She also works as a leader of the Polaris Project, which is an initiative to engage undergraduate students in research of Arctic permafrost.
 The project is funded by the National Science Foundation.
 Natali was also invited to speak at the 2015 United Nations Climate Change Conference about the importance of recognizing permafrost as a significant contributor to carbon emissions and climate change.

+In 2024, Natali became a state and federal advisor after being hired by the Advisory Council for Climate Adaptation Science.